What Should You Check Before Choosing a Firearm for Hunting?

 Step 6: Check Your Sights

-Hunters need to have a keen eye and steady hand to be successful.
+Hunters need to have a keen eye and a steady hand to be successful.
 However, even the best marksmen will struggle if their rifle is not sighted correctly.
-Before heading out into the woods, it is essential to take the time to check the sights on your rifle.
+Before heading out into the woods, it is essential to take the time to check the sights on your hunting guns.
 This simple task can differentiate between a successful hunt and coming home empty-handed.

 Before the season starts, you should check that the sights on your rifle are accurate, on target, and adequately zeroed.
 You can do this by setting up a target and taking a few practice shots from a steady position.